nuclio/nuclio/README.md

   </dd>
 </dl>

-For more information about the nuclio architecture, see [Architecture](docs/architecture.md).
+For more information about the nuclio architecture, see [nuclio Architecture](docs/architecture.md).

 ## Getting-Started Example

 Following is a basic step-by-step example of using the nuclio Go (golang) SDK.
-For more advanced examples, see the SDK [examples](https://github.com/nuclio/nuclio-sdk/tree/development/examples) directory.
+For more advanced examples, see the [examples](https://github.com/nuclio/nuclio-sdk/tree/development/examples) directory in the nuclio-sdk repository.

 ### Get the nuclio Artifacts